eISSN: 2707-2797

 Oussama Eladaoui, Abdelhak Garch

 PAMJ-CM.
 2020; 3:106.
-Published 14 Jul 2020 | doi:10.11604/pamj-cm.2020.3.106.24529
+Published 14 Jul 2020 | DOI: 10.11604/pamj-cm.2020.3.106.24529

 A 48-years-old woman, presenting a huge mass of the posterior surface of the thigh, fixed on the deep and superficial planes, evolving for 1 year.
-The patient has no particular pathological history, and no other signs were noted, including neither weight´s loss nor general deterioration.
-The patient doesn´t have any inguinal adenopathy or abdominal masses on the clinical examination, but she complains paresthesia in the popliteal sciatic nerve´s territory.
+The patient has no particular pathological history, and no other signs were noted, including neither weight's loss nor general deterioration.
+The patient doesn't have any inguinal adenopathy or abdominal masses on the clinical examination, but she complains paresthesia in the popliteal sciatic nerve's territory.
 A biological report showed a hypereosinophyly, and MRI was performed, showing a septated cystic mass measuring 24 cm of the major axis, compressing the great sciatic nerve.

-Corresponding author
+Corresponding Author

 Oussama Eladaoui, Department of Traumatology and orthopedic surgery P32, University Hassan II, Morocco (oussamaeladaoui@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.